 Population and ethnic group

-In ancient time, Yushu region was used to farm the yak in the west;
+In ancient time, Yushu region was used to farm yak in west;

-During the Wei, Jin, Southern and Northern Dynasties, Yushu region belonged to the Subi Kingdom
+During Wei, Jin, Southern and Northern Dynasties, Yushu region belonged to Subi Kingdom

-In Tang Dynasty, Yushu region was under the jurisdiction of Tubo kingdom
+In Tang Dynasty, Yushu region was under jurisdiction of Tubo kingdom

-During the Song Dynasty, Yushu region was the land of Nangqian regime,
+During Song Dynasty, Yushu region was a land of Nangqian regime,

-In Yuan Dynasty, Yushu region was under the jurisdiction of Tubo kingdom
+In Yuan Dynasty, Yushu region was under jurisdiction of Tubo kingdom

-In Ming dynasty, Yushu region was under the jurisdiction of Do Kham
+In Ming dynasty, Yushu region was under jurisdiction of Do Kham

-In Qing Dynasty, Yushu region was the land of Nanqian Qianhusuo
+In Qing Dynasty, Yushu region was land of Nanqian Qianhusuo

-In the 6th year of the Republic of China (1917), Yushu region was established
+In 6th year of Republic of China (1917), Yushu region was established

-In the 18th year of the Republic of China (1929), Yushu County was established, and governed the entire territory of this autonomous prefecture.
+In 18th year of Republic of China (1929), Yushu County was established

-In 1949, Yushu Special Region was established, with the head office stationed in Yushu County.
+In 1949, Yushu Special Region was established, with head office stationed in Yushu County.

-In 1951, Yushu Special Region was changed to Yushu Tibetan Autonomous Region, with jurisdiction over 2 counties called Duo and Nangqian; the establishment of Yushu County was revoked.
+In 1951, Yushu Special Region was changed to Yushu Tibetan Autonomous Region, with jurisdiction over 2 counties of Chindu and Nangqian; Yushu County was abolished.

-In 1955, Yushu Tibetan Autonomous Region was changed to Yushu Tibetan Autonomous Prefecture, and the Committee of the Autonomous Prefecture Goverment was located in Yushu County;
+In 1955, Yushu Tibetan Autonomous Region was abolished, and Yushu Tibetan Autonomous Prefecture was established, and Committee of Autonomous Prefecture Goverment was located in Yushu County;